-6.2.1.1 Default Start Events for Process Patterns and Subprocesses
+6.2.1.1 Specifying the Start Events for Different Types of Processes

-When you create a new process Oracle BPM Studio and Business Process Composer create a default start and end event.
-The type of start and end event created depends on the type of process you are creating.
+When you create a new process Business Process Composer creates a message start and message end event.

+You can change these defaults depending on the type of business process you need to create.
 Table 6-1 shows the default start and end events for each type of process.